Changes to eco-friendly parking permits

 The paycards / season tickets should be clearly displayed as well.
 They have a green stamp on them so they can only be used in vehicles with an eco-friendly permit.

 You can use your reduced price paycards / season tickets in long and short stay car parks, and on-street parking.
 There is no difference in the parking regulations for eco-friendly parking permit holders (the maximum permitted periods in the short stay car parks remain the same).
+You must still display the correct amount of paycards for your length of stay.

 The permits are also recognised at Sand Street car park, which has an automatic number plate recognition payment system.